 My Role as a Therapist

 My role is NOT to be the expert - my clients are the experts on themselves - I see my role as a guide to re-discovering strengths or new paths to the goals of my clients.
 I listen with the intent to understand - this means listening not only to my client's words but also listening through actions, behaviors, play and art.

 Had a Negative Therapy Experience?

 Me too!
 Making the decision to reach out for help is hard enough - if you have a negative experience it can be even harder to try again.
 In my practice it is important to know that you are driving the bus and are seen as a competent driver - we strive to help people have an experience that feels non-judgmental, accepted for who they are and where they are at in life.
 Your time is valuable and therapy should be helpful.
-I offer a free 30 minute intake session to get to know each other and decide on moving forward.

 How My Own Struggles Made Me a Better Therapist